 The parallels between problem video gaming and problem gambling is an important issue requiring increased study.
-Traditional studies into video game addictions have focused on young men and their use of PC and console games.
+Traditional studies into video game addictions have only focused on young men and their use of PC and console games.
 They measured social isolation and the like but lacked focus on the financial.
 The financial aspect is where you start to drift into gambling style problems and causes.
-With the rise of mobile game and other platforms being accessed by the public, that monetize the players for in-game status and progress, a fresh look is needed.
+With the rise of mobile gaming and other platforms being accessed by the public, that monetize the players for in-game status and progress, a fresh look is needed.

 So here is what we learned.
 We had 204 participants who said they played some type of video game regularly.
 19 of the participants or 9% would have been classified as a problem gambler had they answered the same on the Australian gambling quiz.
-All but one of 9% indicated they played mobile games regularly.
+All but one of the 9% indicated they played mobile games regularly.
 One person under 18 felt the symptoms of problem gambling via video games, but most where older adults, including 4 over the age of 54.